 7. False Positive Association

-This is the tactic of linking crazy ideas and outright lies with legitimate sources.
+This tactic links crazy ideas and outright lies with legitimate sources.
 The idea is to piggyback or closely associate your false premise with facts.
 It is how religion uses facts to justify outrageous claims.
-For example, the sky is blue, so that means blue is God’s favorite color.
+For example, the sky is blue because it is God’s favorite color.
 This is the kind of logic rampant in Western theology.

 Testing the validity, applicability, and reliability is the key.
 Testing the data will often reveal how their premises fail to apply to the data they are trying to piggyback.
-They often use circular logic to around this dilemma.
-They say since XYZ is valid, whatever they associate with it must be valid too.
+They often use circular logic around this dilemma.
+Their argument goes like this.
+Since we think XYZ is valid, whatever they associate with it must also be valid.
 When this happens, we need to ask if the association is valid.

 Here’s a prime example.
 There is an empty tomb in Israel, and this is a fact.
 But that doesn’t mean your imaginary friend was buried there and then awoke from the dead.
 The association with an empty grave has no basis, in fact, with your imaginary friend.

 Falsely associating a fact or truth with a lie does not turn it into a lie.
 Be aware of the attempt to associate a socially unacceptable or religiously undesirable idea with viable data.
 It’s an attempt to render the fact unsuitable.
 Some use this ploy to make whole subjects or sources off-limits.
 In this way, their clientele won’t even approach the subject, let alone turn their brains on and begin thinking about it.
 Excluding useful sources, topics, or legitimate sciences is limiting and prejudicial.